danakj/danakj.github.io/_posts/2023-06-04-not-generating-constructors.md

 A `const sus::Slice<T>` would have been more deceptive.

-Since the standard library differs on both of these, I don't think the same strategy would work as well in that environment, even if standard was willing to break backward compat to get this performance win.
+Since the standard library differs on both of these, I don't think the same strategy would work as well in that environment, even if standard was willing to break backward compatibility to get this performance win.